sudar/wp-irc/readme.md

 *   Fixed issue with textarea in the widget

 ### v1.0 (2013-01-21) (Dev time: 20 hours)
-* Complete rewrite and added support for AJAX
+* Complete rewrite and added support for AJAX with caching

 ==Readme Generator==